onqtam/headjack/src/principles.md

 - Users shouldn't have to think about and pay for the storage of their data & blockchain interactions by default - costs & complexity should be shifted to services.
 - Users should be able to own their identity & connections in a sovereign way with a keypair **even if by default** their activity is managed by something resembling a custodial service.
-- Anyone should be able to have a pseudonymous identity, operate an [IDM](IDM.md), or serve media through an interface.
-Anyone must be able to publish & broadcast through Headjack using their identity - [moderation & censorship](moderation.md) will happen at the interface level.
+- Anyone should be able to have a pseudonymous identity, operate an [IDM](IDM.md), or serve media through an application.
+Anyone must be able to publish & broadcast through Headjack using their identity - [moderation & censorship](moderation.md) will happen at the application level.

 <!-- TODO: key pillar: must not be worse than current web2 -->